truemped/truemped.github.io/content/posts/2020/12/leadership-is-language.md

 this **one** root cause for an incident.
 Most of the time an incident happened because a number of factors were at play.

-But:

-{{< tweet user="ebowman" id="1144152536808611840" >}}

-And it's true.
-If the broader organization is not good at post-incident handling and improving the systems, *not* doing 5-why's is an invitation for getting sloppy.
+But when the broader organization is not good at post-incident handling and improving the systems, *not* doing 5-why's is an invitation for getting sloppy.
 And *even better if* states this plain and simple: whishful thinking.